Image

 ENV_EPHT_Cancer.jpg

 Cancer is any disease where uncontrolled growth and spread of abnormal cells occurs in the body.
-Approximately four out of 10 men and women in the U.S. will develop cancer in their lifetime.
+Approximately four out of 10 people in the U.S. will develop cancer in their lifetime.

-In Vermont each year, approximately 3,600 Vermonters are diagnosed and 1,300 die from some form of cancer.
-Cancer is now the leading cause of death for Vermonters.
-Our Comprehensive Cancer Control Program works with partners to reduce the burden of cancer in the state.
+In Vermont each year, approximately 3,900 Vermonters are diagnosed and 1,300 die from some form of cancer.
+The Vermont Department of Health cancer programs work with the statewide cancer coalition, Vermonters Taking Action Against Cancer (VTAAC) and other parnters to reduce the burden of cancer in the state.

 To see how we're doing in Vermont: Cancer Performance Scorecard